FinkBig/barrier_probability_fetcher/thesis/README.md

 ### Results and Interpretation

-The final output of the pipeline is stored in the `data/reports/[market_id]/` folder and includes:
+**The primary final results for each analyzed market can be found within the `data/reports/[market_id]/` directory.** This includes the combined dataset, summary statistics, and visualization plots described below:

 * **Combined Data CSV (`comparison_[market_id].csv`):** An hourly dataset containing:
     * `timestamp`: The specific hour (UTC).